FullstackSammy/drf-api/README.md

       - Possible improvement
    - Access non existent follow
       - 404 does not exist
 #
+## Private Messages
+- Tests I wrote for the Private Messages app (see testfile in app):
+   - test_str_method (Test that the string representation of a message is its content)
+   - test_sender_field (Test that the sender field of a message is set correctly)
+   - test_recipient_field (Test that the recipient field of a message is set correctly)
+   - test_content_field (Test that the content field of a message is set correctly)
+   - test_get_list (Test that a GET request to the private message list returns all messages)
+#
 ## Bugs in development
 - In initial deployment to Heroku, app did not launch.